-The more serious challenge to Mansoor's claims to be emir almu'minin comes from the Islamic State in Khorasan, which is growing in strength and whose members regard Abu Bakr al-Baghdadi, not Mansoor, as the global leader of Muslims.
+The more serious challenge to Mansoor's claims to be $\it emir~al-mu'minin$ comes from the Islamic State in Khorasan, which is growing in strength and whose members regard Abu Bakr al-Baghdadi, not Mansoor, as the global leader of Muslims.
 The U.S. military has classified the Islamic State as "operationally emergent" in

 Afghanistan.
-It is strongest in the eastern Nangarhar Province and also claims a growing presence in Kunar, Helmand, Kunduz, Badakhshan, Nuristan, Logar, and Kandahar.
+It is strongest in the eastern Nangarhar Province and also claims a growing presence in Kunar, Helmand, Kunduz, Badakhshan, Nuristan, Logar, and Kandahar.10 eral splinter groups of the Tehrik-i-Taliban Pakistan (TTP) have also pledged allegiance to the Islamic State, as have Afghan Taliban

-The Islamic State has been bolstered by the Islamic Movement of Uzbekistan's (IMU) pledge of allegiance to al-Baghdadi.h In recent months hundreds of fighters from the IMU have crossed from the tribal areas of Pakistan into Afghanistan because of Pakistani military operations, providing a bump in support for the Islamic State in Afghanistan.
-Several splinter groups of the Tehrik-i-Taliban Pakistan (TTP) have also pledged allegiance to the Islamic State, as have Afghan Taliban e According to Mullah Najibullah's spokesman Qari Hamza, Najibullah strongly opposes peace talks, calling Mansoor an agent of NATO and accusing him of being appointed without the backing of the majority within the Taliban.
-Hamza also stated that the Fidae Mahaz group was ready to cooperate with the Islamic State, but would not pledge allegiance.
-Saleem Mehsud telephone interview with Qari Hamza, July 31, 2015.
+The Islamic State has been bolstered by the Islamic Movement of Uzbekistan's (IMU) pledge of allegiance to al-Baghdadi.
+In recent months hundreds of fighters from the IMU have crossed from the tribal areas of Pakistan into Afghanistan because of Pakistani military operations, providing a bump in support for the Islamic State in Afghanistan.
+Sev-